hrc2da/gym-distopia/project.md

 # Distopia Projects

+## Overview
+Design tasks tend to have sparse state spaces in ways that can be hard to model.
+For example, among the millions of combinations of food ingredients, only a few can form the basis of useful recipes, whether due to chemistry, practicality, or taste.
+Humans are very good at navigating this sparseness, and, in the context of human-AI collaborative design, it may be a waste to train AI agents to do so, instead of relying on the human to keep the search "reasonable".
+In this work, we propose a method to train AI design agents that only know how to optimize over such reasonable designs.
+We evaluate how this affects learning speed and convergence, and test the relative performance of agents trained this way in a collaborative setting.

 ## Reasonable Design States for RL
 In design tasks, the state space is typically larger than the set of "reasonable" designs.